Telecommunication-Telemedia-Assessment/pixelmodels/README.md

 * ffmpeg
 * git

-To install all python3 dependencies, run the following command:
+To install all python3 dependencies, run the following command in the folder of this repository:

 ```bash
 poetry install